mdyasenrafe/travel-website-server/README.md

 ## About

-**Tourist Gang** is a Travel Agency Website.
-It is a Mern Statck Project.
-User Can Log in this website.
-It have an Admin Panel page.
-It have Its own database.
-You can post your product by uploading in database in the admin panel add product section.
-You also can delete any products from database by delete action of manage orders page.[live websilte](https://tourist-gang30.web.app/)
+Tourist Gang is a Travel Agency Website.
+It is a login system with a firebase and private routes.
+You can post your destinations by uploading them in the database in the admin panel add destinations section.
+You also can delete any products from the database by deleting the action of the manage orders page.
+Admin panel, where admin can do CRUD operations..[live websilte](https://tourist-gang30.web.app/)

 ## Features